 Personal Health Guidelines

-As part of the JMP program, students are required to read, print, sign and return the Personal Health Guidelines and Declaration document by the end of Week 1, Semester 1.
+As part of the JMP program, students are required to read, print, sign and return the Personal Health Guidelines and Declaration document (PDF, 45KB) by the end of Week 1, Semester 1.

 Medical Board of Australia registration